rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When true, enables the supplemental barcode decoding.
-Note you must have upcEanSupplementalMode:always set for this parameter to take effect.</p>
+When true, enables the supplemental barcode decoding.
+Note you must have upcEanSupplementalMode:always set for this parameter to take effect.
 ####Access